We support an XML deployment descriptor for configuring the ActiveMQ Message Broker. There are many things which can be configured such as

 </persistenceAdapter>

-<!-- The maximum about of space the broker will use before slowing down producers -->
+The systemUsage controls the maximum amount of space the broker will

 <systemUsage>